dzoganik/erp/README.md

 # Dzoganik_Erp Module

-Module for sending orders to ERP.
+Magento 2 module for sending orders to ERP.
 After successful sending, the order status is changed to "processing".
 Every transmission attempt is logged to a database table.
 More info on https://telegra.ph/coding-test-05-25.